tomstorey/c1600re/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;011: 9 clocks<br>
 &nbsp;&nbsp;&nbsp;&nbsp;1xx: 10 clocks<br>

-Initialisation of the PCMCIA controller can be achieved using the following process:
+Initialisation of the PCMCIA controller can be achieved using the following process (preliminary, see notes [here](#peripherals-and-external-registers)):

 1. Check if (as a long) the registers of the PCMCIA controller are 0, if they are, skip initialisation
 2. Read the Socket Status Register, AND the value with 0xC0, and if the result is 0 then a flash card is present